Healthy Granola

 This post may contain affiliate links.
 See my disclosure policy.

-This healthy granola recipe uses wholesome ingredients to make the perfect nutty, crunchy granola.
-Perfect for a midday snack or addition to your breakfast table!
+This healthy granola recipe uses four wholesome ingredients to make the perfect nutty, crunchy granola.
+No oil or butter is needed; it’s perfect for breakfast, snacking, or a dessert topping.

 Table of Contents

 • Peanut butter.
 Smooth with no added sugar.
-Feel free to use any type of nut butter, like almond butter or cashew butter, if you prefer.
-Making this for someone with a nut allergy?
-Use sunflower seeds and sunflower seed butter instead!
+Feel free to use any nut butter, like almond butter or cashew butter, if you prefer.
+Like the note above, try sunflower seed butter or tahini if you need to be nut-free.

 • Mix-ins.
 Use your favorite mix-ins like chocolate chips, coconut flakes, dried fruit, or seeds.
 Just make sure they don’t exceed 1 cup of the total recipe.